colindembovsky/Customer_evidence/readme.md

 1. Publish the branch to Github (use the same name as your local branch):

 	```
-	git push -u origin Fabrikam
+	git push
 	```

 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/)
-for the branch on Github.
+for the fork on Github.